‘A bigger purpose:’ Inside Fred Johnson’s improbable path to becoming a key Eagles offensive lineman

 “Those two specifically, they instilled a belief,” Johnson said.
 “And they cared.”

-Stoutland has earned a reputation for being one of the best at developing offensive linemen during his 12 years with the Eagles, most notably helping Jordan Mailata become one of the highest-paid offensive tackles in the NFL after joining the Eagles as a converted rugby player.
+Stoutland has earned a reputation as one of the best at developing offensive linemen during his 12 years with the Eagles, most notably helping Jordan Mailata become one of the highest-paid offensive tackles in the NFL after joining the Eagles as a converted rugby player.

 When Johnson signed with the Eagles, he initially resisted Stoutland’s intense scrutiny during his reps on the scout team.
-He felt like his career was hanging in the balance after stops with the Pittsburgh Steelers, Cincinnati Bengals, and Tampa Bay Buccaneers ended with him getting released.
+He felt his career was hanging in the balance after stops with the Pittsburgh Steelers, Cincinnati Bengals, and Tampa Bay Buccaneers ended with his getting released.

 » READ MORE: Fred Johnson earned Eagles’ key swing tackle job under Jeff Stoutland’s tutelage: ‘He was in my grill 24/7’